DirtyDabe23/Projects/techRequirements.md

 - The OnSite Technical Resource previously expressed interest in Cloud Sync
 - Based on their requirements for PassThrough Authentication we knew this would cause issues.
 - Our Uniform Standard is Hybrid Synching Locations, Users, Devices.
-    - We are gradually implementing Azure Joined Endpointd, but Cloud Kerberos and PassThru Authentication require Hybrid synchronisation
+    - We are gradually implementing Azure Joined Endpoints
+    - We still require the Hybrid Connect Sync for Functional Cross Forest References and account deduplication

 ***Users must use a single account across all environments***